-Moving on, we have beef tallow (preserved with mixed tocopherols).
-Beef tallow is a rendered form of beef fat, which is a good fat source.
+Moving on, we have beef fat (preserved with mixed tocopherols).
+Fat is an important part of your dogs diet, beef fat in particular is a good source of essential fatty acids.

 Moving on with this review, we have poultry by-product meal.
 Poultry by-product meal is a controversial ingredient because the source animal is not specified.
 Anonymous ingredients such as poultry by-product meal are typically low-quality ingredients in comparison to named protein by-product meals (e.g. chicken by-product meal, turkey by-product meal, duck by-product meal).

 The remaining ingredients in this Beneful Playful Life recipe are unlikely to affect the overall rating of the product.

 Our analysis of the ingredients show that this product derives most of its protein from animal based sources.
 This is an excellent property because meat based protein contains all of the necessary amino acids required by dogs.
 In our option, this is one of the most important properties to judge when reviewing pet food, therefore we believe this is an exceptional product in this regard.

 In summary, we recognize that this product contains anonymous meat ingredients.
 These are not necessarily always negative; however, they are typically low quality and inexpensive additions.
 If the particular anonymous meat ingredient is controversial or low quality, it should have been discussed earlier in this review.
 Otherwise, it is safe to assume the anonymous meat ingredient is an acceptable addition.